juanpc2018/Best-CPUs-for-LGA-3647/README.md

 there is Not a Clear Winner in most categories, </br>
 there is always a compromise, a corner cut. </p>

-This list is to put a spot light on those CPUs that can make a difference. </p>
+This list is to put an spot light on those CPUs that can make a difference. </p>
 This CPUs are designed to replace the old LGA 1366 chipset X58 / 5520 </p>

 Best 8-core/16-Threads CPUs for LGA 3647 </br>